John-Dag/Engine490/README.md

 I: Show inventory

 Console commands (No quotes when entering values):
-"noclip": Turn off player world collision
+"noclip": Toggle player world collision
 "god": God mode
 "fog x": Render fog (value between 15 and 100)
-"loadlevel x": Loads another level (mymap2 can be used)
+"loadlevel x": Loads alternate level (mymap2 can be used)
 "playerweapon x": Gives the player a weapon ("sword" or "rocketlauncher" can be used)
-"wireframes": Turns on player wireframes
+"wireframes": Toggles player wireframes
-"bulletwires": Turns on bullet physics engine wireframes
+"bulletwires": Toggles bullet physics engine wireframes
 "givehealthpotion": Demonstrates our inventory system.
 Places a health potion in the players inventory.
 Left-click to use.
 "exit": Closes the client